This Babbel review has been a long time in the making.

 For a learner like myself with a solid foundation in Russian, I’d happily pay for a service like Babbel if I could use it for Intermediate content.

-Babbel’s speech recognition technology
+Review of Babbel’s speech recognition technology

 Speech recognition technology has generally come a long way over the past few years.

 Babbel has developed its own speech recognition system.

 The program listens to your voice and then compares it to their own native speaker samples for instant feedback.

 According to its developer, it’s browser-based which means that it doesn’t require server or API calls to check your pronunciation (not that this matters much to the end user but it just means that the app is able to work faster — which is good because the rest of the app is incredibly slow loading).

 I’ve reviewed and tested it out with Russian and found it works quite well.